Best AI Visibility Platforms in 2026

 Do I need a platform, or can I check AI visibility manually?

 You can check manually by asking AI search engines questions relevant to your business and noting whether your brand appears.
 The problem is scale: doing this across 5 engines, dozens of queries, and weekly intervals is impractical.
 Platforms automate this and track changes over time.
-A guide to measuring AI visibility covers both manual and platform approaches.
+A guide to measuring AI visibility covers both manual and platform approaches, and you can run a free scan to see your starting position before picking a platform.

 Related Resources